DrexelLenser/Lenser/README.md

       * `p = {xc,yc,ns,rs,q,phi,psi11,psi12,psi22,psi111,psi112,psi122,psi222}`
     * `Galaxy().generateImage()` function:
       *  Holds the modified S\'{e}rsic model
-      *  Points to the `Lens` class and performs the lensing coordinate deprojection
+      *  Points to the `Lens()` class and performs the lensing coordinate deprojection
-      *  Points to the `Image` class to create a two-dimensional image of the model
+      *  Points to the `Image()` class to create a two-dimensional image of the model
       *  Performs PSF convolution if a PSF is available

-* `fits_read` function:
-    * Reads in FITS file for galaxy postage stamp.
-    * Additionally, looks for FITS files for a noisemap, segmentation map, and PSFmap for the corresponding galaxy.
-    * If a noisemap is not provided, `fits_read()` will search for a pickle file at the location `../*noise-info.pkl` that contains information in order to calculate one.
-    * If this pickle file does not not exist, then one is calculated based on simple assumptions in `Image()`

 * `Image class`:
     * Holds various two-dimensional arrays referred to as "maps"
       * datamap:
-        *  Corresponds to the galaxy image.
+        * Corresponds to the science image postage stamp of a galaxy.
-        * Can either by a real galaxy image from a FITS file, read in from `fits_read()`, or it can be a model galaxy image, generated by `Galaxy().generateImage()`
+    	* Can either by a real galaxy image from a FITS file, which can be handled with `lenser_fits.py`, or it can be a model galaxy image, generated by `Galaxy().generateImage()`
       * noisemap:
-        *  Noise in the galaxy image.
+        * rms noise in the galaxy image.
-        *  Can either be a real noisemap from a FITS file, read in from `fits_read()`, or, in the absense of a noisemap, `Image()` generates one.
+        * Can either be a real noisemap from a FITS file, which can be handled with `lenser_fits.py`, or, in the absense of a noisemap, `Image()` generates one.
+      * weightmap:
+        * Inverse variance (1/noisemap**2) weighting of image noise
+        * NOTE: One should only supply either a noisemap or a weightmap
       * psfmap:
-        *  PSF read in from `fits_read()`
+        * Point-spread function (PSF) associated with galaxy image.
-        * If one is not provided, PSF convolution is ignored throughout `Lenser`.
+        * If one is not provided, PSF convolution is ignored throughout Lenser.
     * Holds various two-dimensional arrays referred to as "masks"
       * segmentation mask:
-        *  see desciption in `fits_read()`
+        * Obtained from the SExtractor segmentation map and `lenser_fits.py`
+        * Bitmask where all non-galaxy pixels = 0 (galaxy pixels and background pixels = 1)
+      * background mask:
+        * Obtained from the SExtractor segmentation map and `lenser_fits.py`
+        * Bitmask where only background pixels = 1
+      * object mask (optional):
+        * Obtained from the SExtractor segmentation map and `lenser_fits.py`
+        * Bitmask where only galaxy pixels = 1
+      * ubersegmentation mask (optional):
+        * Obtained from `lenser_fits.py`
+        * Bitmask where any pixel that is closer to another object than the galaxy = 0
+      * weighted ubersegmentation mask (optional):
+        * weightmap multiplied by the ubersegmentation mask
       * elliptical mask:
-        *  Generated so as to include only relevant pixels in the input image, reducing error from sources near the edge of the postage stamp.
-During this process, we also estimate: (i). the background map and (ii). the noisemap, in the case that a noisemap is not already provided and read in through `fits_read()`.
-The background is then subtraced from the datamap.
+        *Generated so as to include only relevant pixels in the input image, reducing error from sources near the edge of the postage stamp.
+During this process, we also estimate: (i). the background map and (ii). the noisemap, in the case that a noisemap is not already provided.
+             Option to subtract the background from the datamap.

+* `Multi-Image class`:
+    * Creates a list that holdes multiple `Image()` instantiations for a single galaxy.
+    * For use in multi-band and/or multi-epoch fitting.

 * `Lens` class:
     * Handles the lensing coordinate deprojection
-    * Temporarily holds the (up to) seven lens parameters before they are passed into the `Galaxy` class.
+    * Temporarily holds the (up to) seven lens parameters before they are passed into the `Galaxy()` class.

 * `aimModel` class:
     * Estimates lensing signals from real survey data or realistically simulated images.